 People with a archeology degree often go into the following careers:

 |Anthropology and Archeology Professors||9.9%||$83,940|

 Who Is Getting a Bachelor’s Degree in Archeology?

 At the countrywide level, the racial-ethnic distribution of archeology majors is as follows:

 Students from other countries are interested in Archeology, too.
 About 2.4% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - United Kingdom

 Bachelor’s Degree Starting Salary

-It is possible that some of these people may have taken positions that were not related to archeology.
+Note that some of these people may have jobs that are not directly related to a archeology degree.

 Salaries According to BLS